 In December 2015, Congress reauthorized the Elementary and Secondary Education Act

-ESSA provides an opportunity for Kentucky to create a new accountability system that will be used as the basis to better our schools and celebrate their educational progress.
+ESSA provided an opportunity for Kentucky to create a new accountability system that will be used as the basis to better our schools and celebrate their educational progress.
 The goal is to produce a system that will improve the education and readiness of ALL Kentucky students and is fair, reliable and valid.

-Under the as yet unnamed system, schools would be evaluated on how well they perform on five indicators: Proficiency, Achievement Gap Closure, Student Growth (elementary and middle school only), Transition Readiness and Opportunity and Access.
+Under the as yet unnamed system, schools would be evaluated on how well they perform on five indicators: Proficiency, Achievement Gap Closure, Student Growth, Transition Readiness and Opportunity and Access.
 Each indicator includes multiple measures.
-Some will be reported only; others will figure into a school’s overall accountability rating.
-Data will be reported online in a dashboard format that better illustrates school/district progress or deficits than a single number.
-Data will be reported by student group where available to create more transparency on where gaps may exist.
+Some will be reported only; others will figure into a school’s overall accountability rating of from one to five stars.

-Kentucky Education Listens: Accountability Development
+Kentucky Education Listens:

 To view a video of a Town Hall, click on the meeting date.

-Monday, March 13 Simon Kenton High
+Monday, March 13

 Independence, KY (Kenton Co.)

 Kentucky School for the Blind